Silwood Park mesocosm facility

-Silwood Park pond mesocosm is part of a NERC-funded grant awarded to Professor Guy Woodward, Dr. Thomas Bell, Dr. Alex J. Dumbrell, Professor Mark Trimmer and colleagues from Imperial College London, University of Essex, Queen Mary, University of London, and other institutions in the UK.
+The mesocosm facility is part of the Georgina Mace Centre for the Living Planet.
+Experiments run in the facility have been funded by NERC grants awarded to several academics from Imperial College London including Professor Guy Woodward, Professor Thomas Bell, Dr. Samraat Pawar, Dr. James Rosindale and Dr. Emma Ransome and to colleagues from University of Essex, Queen Mary, University of London, and other institutions in the UK.

 Mesocosm google map